mrchrisjoy/redux-entity/README.md

 ### removeEntity

-Removes an entity from the collection state.
+Remove an entity from the collection state.

 #### Parameters